sanghis96/Medical-Shop-Management/README.md

 # Medical-Shop-Management
-C++ project for management of medical shops
+This is my first project which was built in 2013 in C++.
+There are txt files for accessing current Date & Time.
+MDB.txt file has a database of medicines at the shop.